-The bulletins provides data for Northern Ireland for engagement in culture, arts and sports.
-For each of these indicators, the bulletins include a population level analysis and also a breakdown by various sections of society, including Section 75 categories, where possible.
+The bulletin provides data for Northern Ireland for engagement in culture, arts and sports.
+For each of these indicators, the bulletin includes a population level analysis and also a breakdown by various sections of society, including Section 75 categories, where possible.